A Digital Nomads Life: Are You Up For The Challenge?

 The Transition To A Digital Nomad Lifestyle

-Keep in mind that you get the above health benefits from a single vacation.
+Keep in mind that you get the above benefits from a single vacation.
 Imagine how much happier and healthier you could be as a digital nomad.

 Of course, it’s not necessarily easy to make such a massive lifestyle change.
 Money is a significant factor: Unless you were born into wealth, you might find frequent travel to be prohibitively expensive.
 Even a week-long vacation can set you back thousands of dollars, to stay nothing of a lengthier sabbatical.